AndyFul/Run-By-Smartscreen/README.md

 ## INSTALLATION

 Run the executable  RunBySmartScreen_????.exe .
 The message: *Do you want to add the 'Run By SmartScreen' option in the Explorer context menu?* will be shown.
 Choose the 'YES' button.
-After that, the 'Run By SmartScreen' option should appear in the right click
+After that, the 'Run By SmartScreen' option should appear in the right-click
 Explorer context menu.